Skip to main content

 location.sales_regionarrayPerson sales region: NORAM, LATAM, EMEA, APAC.

-All enum values (industry, type, employee_range, job_level, job_function, continent, sales_region) are case-sensitive.
+All enum values (industry, type, employee_range, last_funding_type, job_level, job_function, continent, sales_region) are case-sensitive.
 Passing "vp" instead of "VP" or "sales" instead of "Sales & Business Development" will silently return 0 results.
 Copy-paste from the Field Normalization reference.

 Example Request